leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/physics/ocean.rst

 Baking has the following advantages:

-- It is faster to use the stored data rather than re-calculating it.
+- It is faster to use the stored data rather than recalculating it.
 - It allows rendering of ocean data in external renderers.
 - It enables more advanced foam maps.